lily-soetebier/Justice-Centered-Data-Design/src/02-Why-Stats/03-freq-dist-create.md

 ### About the NC absentee voter ballot data, and its provenance

-Before we move forward, it's a good idea to understand the data with any available external resources to uderstand its provenance. ***Provenance*** is essentially understanding the original context of people, places, intentions, and definitions of the dataset.
+Before we move forward, it's a good idea to understand the data with any available external resources to understand its provenance. ***Provenance*** is essentially understanding the original context of people, places, intentions, and definitions of the dataset.

 Perhaps many of us, myself included, were not immediately knowledgable about this subject or process of voting via mail.
 Here are a couple of primer points that I have learned through some initial reading of the archived 2024 version of NC's website about mail-in/absentee voting ([see ncsbe.gov on archive.org](https://web.archive.org/web/20240108154755/https://www.ncsbe.gov/voting/vote-mail)):